Queen Street (Toronto): Bathurst to Dufferin: West Queen West

 The Gladstone Hotel is one of a few pre-existing businesses in the area that has been able to capitalize on the recent boom.
 This grand old railroad-era hotel had over the years fallen into disrepair and maintained itself by renting boarding-house-style accommodation.
 Now gentrified, the tavern on the first floor is home to a weekly "Art Bar", where locals from the arts community converge to socialize.
 In 2005, it underwent a major renovation spearheaded by the Zeidler family.

 In 2013, Artscape Youngplace opened at 180 Shaw Street, just north of Queen Street West, after a major renovation and community consultation process.
 Artscape's $17 million transformation of the building, the former Shaw Street School, was completed just before the centenary of its construction in 1914.
 Artscape Youngplace is a 75,000 sq. ft. centre for creative collaboration housing a diverse mix of creators working in a variety of disciplines, as well as arts, community and social mission organizations.
-Owners and/or tenants include the Koffler Centre of the Arts and Koffler Gallery, Luminato Festival, Centre for Indigenous Theatre, Inter-Galactic Arts Co-op, College-Montrose Children's Place, Paperhouse Studio, Red Pepper Spectacle Arts, SKETCH, Small World Music Society, Typology Projects, The Developing Tank, and artists Barbara Astman, Eve Egoyan, Heather Nichol, Shabnam K. Ghazi, and Vid Ingelevics.

 The Queen West Art Crawl (QWAC) is an annual three-day festival celebrating the arts on Queen Street West and featuring the artists, arts organizations and businesses on the thoroughfare.
 It is produced by the not-for-profit Parkdale Liberty Economic Development Corporation.

+The area between Trinity Bellwoods Park and Roncesvalles Avenue has been referred to as "Queer West" or "Queer Street West", an LGBTQ enclave in Toronto similar to the Church-Wellesley Village.
+The community started to form in the 1970s thanks to the General Idea artistic collective and their contributions to FILE Megazine.
+In the 1980s, the Operation Soap police raids affected some of the gay bathhouses in the community like The Barracks.
+As the area developed in the early 2000s, plans for condo expansions stirred gentrification concerns, leading to local "queer kiss-in" protests.
+Over the years, the area has been home to various LGBTQ-friendly bars, restaurants, stores, and venues.
+The Queer West community suffered several closures as a result of the COVID-19 pandemic.